mvolkmann/blog/src/swift.md

 that can include the following options:

 - Jump to definition
-- Fold: collapses a code block to an ellipsis; double-click ellipsis to re-open
+- Fold - collapses a code block to an ellipsis; double-click ellipsis to re-open
-- Show Quick Help
+- Show Quick Help - same as option-click
 - Callers...
-- Edit All in Scope
+- Edit All in Scope - doesn't seem to work with Vim keybindings
+- Rename
-- Show SwiftUI Inspector
+- Show SwiftUI Inspector - opens inspector in a dialog as an alternative to using Inspector on right side
+- Extract Subview - creates a new view named "ExtractedView" that renders the selected view
 - Embed in HStack
 - Embed in VStack
 - Embed in ZStack
 - Embed in List
-- Grow
+- Group - embeds in a `Group`
-- Make Conditional
+- Make Conditional - surrounds in an `if`/`else`
-- Repeat
+- Repeat - surrounds in a `ForEach` loop
-- Embed...
+- Embed... - embeds in a placeholder view named `Container` that must be renamed to a real view
 - Extract to a Variable
 - Extract to a Method
 - Extract All Occurrences